 During the reign of Sheikh Mubarak Al Sabah (1896 – 1915), the political and commercial necessity of Kuwait increased substantially, it ushered the need for a palace that would be a felicitous center of power.
 Sheikh Mubarak already owned a house that overlooked the sea, opposite to it, were stables and storerooms, where Sheikh Mubarak ordered his palace to be built, which came to be known as Seif Palace.

-Sheikh Mubarak had a close relationship with Sheikh Khazaal Bin Merdaw, a prominent tribal leader on the east coast of Shatt Al-Arab, and it was Sheikh Khazaal who sent an architect from Baghdad to design and construct a palace worthy of the ruler of Kuwait.
-The architect suggested adding a wing to the western part of the stable in addition to enlarging the original building.
-The floor was covered in yellow tiles brought from the town of Al Emara, which lies to the north of Basra.
+Sheikh Mubarak had a close relationship with Sheikh Khazaal Bin Merdaw, a prominent tribal leader on the east coast of Shatt Al-Arab, and it was him who sent an architect from Baghdad to design and construct a palace worth the ruler of Kuwait.
+The architect suggested in adding a wing to the western part of the stable in order to extend the original building.
+The floor was covered with yellow colored tiles brought from the town of Al Emara, which lies to the north of Basra.

-External walls and the staircase were built, and doors, windows and wooden arches decorated with stained glass were also added.
+External walls and the staircase were built and doors, windows, and wooden arches were also decorated with stained glass.
 The palace was built in 1324 A.H, 1906/1907 A.D.